Volunteering Fair

 Connect with organisations dedicated to good causes including, working with children, working with animals, health and social care, the environment and within a variety of community settings.
 Find the perfect fit for your skills and interests.

-You can find a list of organisations who are attending the fair below.
+You can find a list of organisations who have booked thus far to attend the fair below.
+We expect to have around 50 organisations at the event.

 How to prepare